nrwl/nx/docs/nx-cloud/account/access-tokens.md

 ## Setting a Different Access Token in CI

 You can also configure the access token by setting the `NX_CLOUD_ACCESS_TOKEN` environment variable. `NX_CLOUD_ACCESS_TOKEN` takes precedence over the `accessToken` property.
 It's common to have a read-only token stored in `nx.json` and a read-write token set via `NX_CLOUD_ACCESS_TOKEN` in CI.

+## Using `nx-cloud.env`

+You can set locally an environment variable via the `nx-cloud.env` file.
+Nx Cloud CLI will be looking into this file to load custom configuration like `NX_CLOUD_ACCESS_TOKEN`.
+These environment variables will take precedence over the configuration in `nx.json`.